Ritesh-Kumar-Rai/ProductHunt_React/README.md

 - In product page even the product is out of stock and total stock is zero, the user still able to add it to cart.
 It's a bug.

+- In Explore page the Search Bar doesn't have clear/remove btn or option, will see later; & un-expectedly the explore component was re-rendering for more than 7 times which is a bottleneck of performance.. will see in future too.

 ## LICENSE

 [MIT License](LICENSE)